 If you’re going back to work and will continue breastfeeding while working, congratulations!
 You’re doing an awesome thing for your baby.
 Although it can be daunting, it’s absolutely possible to return to work and continue to breastfeed.
-I pumped for 12 months and breastfed for 19 months so trust me, when I say it can be done.
+I pumped for 12 months and breastfed for 19 months so trust me when I say it can be done.
 It’s true!

 If you plan to exclusively breastfeed and work outside the home, pumping will become a necessary part of your life.
 Although you’ll need to adjust your schedule, pumping at work will just become part of your (thrice) daily routine.

 I had a love/hate relationship with our mother’s lounge.
 It allowed me to continue exclusively breastfeeding while working, but I never got used to the constant interruption of my day.
 Or my never-ending battle to get the ounces I was chasing.
 After pumping 2-4 times a day for over nine months, I was efficient with the process.
 This post outlines the necessary steps and products to get through pumping at work.
 You CAN continue to breastfeed (and even exclusively breastfeed) once you return to work.

 This post probably contains affiliate links.
 That means if you buy something using one of my links I may receive a small commission – at no additional cost to you!
 How cool is that?
 It’s kind of boring, but feel free to read my full disclosure if you want more info.